GabeSamurai/ParadiseOS/README.md

 do away with such system.

 This is what differs it from a directory/file behavior, which is cool, and make it feels i am play videogame.
-// remember, this system does not only define input, but output behavior. the user must only see and interact(seeing is a form of interaction) with vessels in the same hierarchy

 ## Proposed New Nomenclature
 Name: FactoryOS
-User: Fabricator/Robot
+User: Fabricator/Bot
 Primitives: buid - equip - access

+## Observations
+1. This system does not only define input, but output behavior.
+The user must only see and interact(seeing is a form of interaction) with vessels in the same hierarchy.